 If you like you can add some juice, more Dr. Pepper or even an onion or garlic bulb to the water pan if you’re feeling it..
 I threw in an onion and garlic bulb for good measure;-)

 Once the smoker is setup and ready to go, place the pork butt directly on the grate and let it smoke away for a while.
-If your pork butt has a fat cap like mine did, place it fat side up.
+If your pork butt has a fat cap like mine did, place it fat side down.

 What Type of Wood for Pork Butt? : I use heavier flavors for the larger cuts such as mesquite, hickory or pecan.
 In this session, I used a 50/50 mix of Hickory and Cherry to stay with our “cherry” theme a little bit.